seed-rs/seed-rs.org/crate/guides/0.8.0/use.md

     ev(Ev::Click, |_| Msg::Save)
 ]
 ```
 Fortunately, `ev` and `Ev` are "hidden" behind the star (aka glob operator / asterisk wildcard) in `prelude::*`.
-Module `prelude` is a standard way in Rust world to group the most used items in your library so users can import them all at once.
+Module `prelude` is a standard way in the Rust world to group the most used items in your library so users can import them all at once.

 However [macros](https://doc.rust-lang.org/book/ch19-06-macros.html) live only in the root, so we can't import them through `prelude` - we have to include them from root => 2nd star in `use seed::{prelude::*, *};`.
 There are many macros in Seed library because all elements are macros - `div!`, `span!`, etc. So it's practical to include them at once, too.

-(_Note:_ Don't bother to learn about `ev`, `Ev`, elements and macros now, we will look at them in other chapters.)
+(_Note:_ Don't bother to learn about the `ev`, `Ev`, elements and macros now, we will look at them in later chapters.)

-Seed also automatically includes some [traits](https://doc.rust-lang.org/book/ch10-02-traits.html) and macro helpers through those stars - they are needed for user comfort and performance - it would be pain to include them manually.
+Seed also automatically includes some [traits](https://doc.rust-lang.org/book/ch10-02-traits.html) and macro helpers through those stars - they are needed for user comfort and performance - it would be a pain to include them manually.

 ## Rust Attributes [[docs]](https://doc.rust-lang.org/reference/attributes.html#attributes)

 > `#![allow(clippy::wildcard_imports)]`

 [Clippy](https://github.com/rust-lang/rust-clippy) is the official Rust linter.
 It has many useful rules that help you to write faster and more readable code.
-However programming is often more art than science so Clippy is sometimes annoying and doesn't let you to write cleaner code that breaks a rule.
+Programming is often more art than science, however, so Clippy is sometimes annoying and doesn't let you to write cleaner code that breaks a rule.

 One of these rules is [wildcard_imports](https://rust-lang.github.io/rust-clippy/stable/index.html#wildcard_imports).
-It's generally a good best practice, but it fights with our `use seed::{prelude::*, *};` - and we have good reasons for these wildcards (as we explained in the previous section).
-So we have to disable this rule.
-There are multiple ways but we need only two in practice:
+It's generally a good best practice, but it fights with our `use seed::{prelude::*, *};` - and we have good reasons for these wildcards (as we explained in the previous section), so we have to disable this rule.
+There are multiple ways to accomplish this, but we only need two in practice:
 1. `#![allow(clippy::wildcard_imports)]` - with bang (`!`) - disable selected rule(s) for all items in the same scope / module.
 1. `#[allow(clippy::wildcard_imports)]` - without bang - disable selected rule(s) only for the item below.

-There are many more Rust Attributes, we will explain other ones when needed.
+There are many more Rust Attributes, and we will explain other ones when needed.

 ---